 I’ve spent the entirety of my career as a nonfiction book publicist, working in-house and out-of-house, with well-known public figures and unknown first-time authors.

-After working a few years at a book publicity firm, it became clear that the model of charging incredibly expensive monthly retainers creates a barrier to entry and reproduces the inequality already baked into the publishing industry.
+After spending a few years at a book publicity firm, it became clear that the model of charging incredibly expensive monthly retainers creates a barrier to entry and reproduces the inequality already baked into the publishing industry.
 When this is how publicity works, the ideas that get the biggest megaphone are not necessarily the worthiest but the most moneyed.

-The books that I love to publicize—those that imagine a better future and offer new perspectives on important issues—are often written by people who don’t have the resources to work with expensive PR and marketing firms.
+The books that I love to publicize—those that imagine a better future and offer new perspectives on important issues—are often written by people who don’t have the resources to work with expensive PR firms.
 I’m hoping to address disparities in exposure and level the playing field for academics, first-time authors, indie presses, and marginalized voices by providing high-quality publicity without the big city premium.

-In the two years since I launched Posco Publicity, service has become an essential part of my business.
-As part of my pro bono work, I represent John J. Lennon, an incarcerated journalist writing from Sullivan Correctional Facility in upstate New York.
 In 2024, I established the Emerging Voices in Publishing Award at my alma mater, UMass Lowell.
 This yearly grant will help one student in the English department pursue a career in publishing by supplementing under- and unpaid internships and otherwise supporting their professional development.

 ✽ My friend and fellow publicist Cassie Mannes Murray interviewed me for her excellent newsletter about book promotion.